World Atheist Conference in Dublin, June 4-6 2011

 Sakineh Mohammadi Ashtiani’s culture (educated until 5th grade) who ‘wants to live’ or that of the Islamic regime of Iran that wants to stone her to death?

-Sakineh’s 22 year old transport worker son, Sajjad, who writes open letters to the people of the world despite threats and intimidations asking for help in saving his mother’s life or the regime that has already flogged his mother twice – once in front of his very eyes when he was only 17?
+Sakineh’s 22-year-old transport worker son, Sajjad, who writes open letters to the people of the world despite threats and intimidations asking for help in saving his mother’s life or the regime that has already flogged his mother twice – once in front of his very eyes when he was only 17?

-Given the havoc that Islamism is wreaking worldwide, concepts such as ‘Islamic reformism’ and ‘Islamic liberalism,’ and labels such as ‘Islamic societies’ or ‘Islamic communities’ deliberately or inadvertently become part of the effort to Islamicise societies and communities and hand them over lock, stock and barrel to regressive and parasitical Islamic organisations, imams and states.
+Given the havoc that Islamism is wreaking worldwide, concepts such as ‘Islamic reformism’ and ‘Islamic liberalism,’ and labels such as ‘Islamic societies’ or ‘Islamic communities’ deliberately or inadvertently become part of the effort to Islamicise societies and communities and hand them over lock, stock, and barrel to regressive and parasitical Islamic organisations, imams and states.

 After all, there are innumerable characteristics that define people and that people define themselves with but in this day and age we are increasingly being identified only by religion.
 This has a lot to do with the rise of Islamism and a new world order that has pushed back concepts of universalism and citizenship.
-Within this context, labelling people as Muslim and Muslim alone is actually part of the process of constraining them in order to feign ‘representation’ and limiting their rights.
+Within this context, labeling people as Muslim and Muslim alone is actually part of the process of constraining them in order to feign ‘representation’ and limiting their rights.

 Any attempt to promote ‘good’ versus ‘bad’ versions of Islam and Islamism also does the same.
 If you want a ‘cuddlier’ version of Islam, then get rid of Islamism.
-That does not mean that there are not many Muslims or those labelled as such who have humanist, secularist, moderate, feminist, atheist, liberal, socialist and other viewpoints but this is not one and the same with Islam in power being as such.
+That does not mean that there are not many Muslims or those labeled as such who have humanist, secularist, moderate, feminist, atheist, liberal, socialist, and other viewpoints but this is not one and the same with Islam in power being as such.

-After all not everyone is a Muslim or an Islamist for that matter.
-There are innumerable political parties, civil society and social movements with various beliefs and values and classes.
+After all, not everyone is a Muslim or an Islamist for that matter.
+There are innumerable political parties, civil society, and social movements with various beliefs and values, and classes.
 By boxing people into a homogeneous community of Muslims, it shrinks the space to breathe and move.

 Nowhere is opposition greater against Islamism than in countries under Islamic rule.